-- Poster presentations include highlights of the field experience and a summary of projects, results, findings, personal insights, and recommendations. - During the last 2 weeks of classes, we'll have in-person or zoom presentations of student posters.
+- Poster presentations include highlights of the field experience and a summary of projects, results, findings, personal insights, and recommendations. - During the last 2 weeks of classes, we will have zoom presentations of student posters.
 Your field experience coordinator will provide additional details during the semester.